bmildner/sqlite_wrapper/docs/README.md

 ## Hints

 - If test_runner or test_runner_mocked crash directly at startup with `AddressSanitizer:DEADLYSIGNAL` ...
-  `Segmentation fault (core dumped)` or enters an endless loop printing `AddressSanitizer:DEADLYSIGNAL` you may have hit an incompatibility between asan and an high-entropy ASLR in you linux kernel!
+  `Segmentation fault (core dumped)` or enter an endless loop printing `AddressSanitizer:DEADLYSIGNAL` you may have hit an incompatibility between asan and an high-entropy ASLR in you linux kernel!
    See [https://reviews.llvm.org/D148280](https://reviews.llvm.org/D148280) or
    [https://github.com/tpm2-software/tpm2-tss/issues/2792](https://github.com/tpm2-software/tpm2-tss/issues/2792).